amtega/ansible_role_users/README.md

 # Ansible users role

-This is an [Ansible](http://www.ansible.com) role which manages users through the user module.
+This is an [Ansible](http://www.ansible.com) role which manages users and their password policies.

 ## Requirements